ted-spence-avalara/developer-dot/avatax/dev-guide/shipping-and-handling/chapter-summary.md

     <li><a class="dev-guide-link" href="/avatax/dev-guide/shipping-and-handling/taxability-of-shipping-charges/#test3">7.1.3 - Taxability of Shipping Charges</a></li>
     <li><a class="dev-guide-link" href="/avatax/dev-guide/shipping-and-handling/taxability-of-handling-charges/#test1">7.2.1 - Taxability of Handling Charges</a></li>
 </ul>

-These optional features are available but are not required for certified connectors.

 <ul class="pager">
   <li class="previous"><a href="/avatax/dev-guide/shipping-and-handling/taxability-of-handling-charges"><i class="glyphicon glyphicon-chevron-left"></i>Previous</a></li>